Put that burger down! Wait… Is that a veggie burger?

 Bottom-line: We save roughly $1,560 ($198 – $68, x 12) per year as a vegetarian family.
 You know where I’m going to take this next, right?
-Over a 20 year period, you’d be able to squirrel away about $74,446 and change (via compounding gains in average index fund growth period).
+Over 20 years, you’d be able to squirrel away about $74,446 and change (via compounding gains in the average index fund growth period).
 Enough perhaps to fund a few years of college for Sally?

 Here’s a kicker: You’ll find gobs of studies out on Google, some citing crazy big population studies over a longer period of observation.
 The numbers can be compelling.
-One Australian study found that after following a quarter million people over the age of 45 for six years, there was no discernible difference in death rate based on vegetarian vs. omnivorous diet.
+One Australian study found that after following a quarter-million people over the age of 45 for six years, there was no discernible difference in death rate based on a vegetarian vs. omnivorous diet.

 - They exercise more